Before the Shot

 -

-This diversity allows photographers to work with perched birds, birds in flight, nesting behavior, and environmental scenes, often within the same morning.
+This diversity allows for work across multiple scenarios, including perched subjects, birds in flight, nesting behavior, and environmental compositions, often within the same session.

 We focus on: